Reducing carbon emissions while saving money — a classic “win-win” opportunity

 - Encourage residents to conserve energy – check out some tips on how.

-- Working with our new Mass Save® partner, HomeWorks Energy, launching the “Needham Saves” program, with a goal of getting a targeted number or residents (actual target TBD) to get a no-cost energy assessment.
+- Working with our Mass Save® partner, HomeWorks Energy, launching the “Needham Saves” program, with a goal of getting a targeted number or residents (actual target TBD) to get a no-cost energy assessment.
 Neighboring towns have had similar programs, with great success!
 More info to follow soon on this.

 - Organizing educational presentations on energy efficiency and energy conservation (possibly on options for “green” cars).